Crash Bandicoot (character): Appearances outside of the series

-Crash makes a special guest appearance in Uncharted 4: A Thief's End in a playable recreation of the 'Boulder Dash' level from Crash Bandicoot.
-Additionally, Crash appears in Skylanders: Imaginators alongside Doctor Neo Cortex as a playable Skylander.
-Here he is accompanied by Aku Aku, who serves as his translator.
-Crash also makes recurring appearances in Skylanders Academy, being transported from his own world into the world of Skylands.
-Unlike his appearance in Skylanders: Imaginators, Aku Aku does not accompany him.
-Also unlike any of his other appearances, he speaks fluent English with an Australian accent, provided by showrunner Eric Rogers in the first season and by Rhys Darby in the third season.
+Crash makes an appearance in Uncharted 4: A Thief's End (2016) in a playable recreation of a level from Crash Bandicoot.
+Additionally, Crash appears in Skylanders: Imaginators (2016) alongside Doctor Neo Cortex as a playable Skylander.
+Crash also makes recurring appearances in Skylanders Academy (2016–18), being transported from his own world into the world of Skylands.
+Unlike any of his other appearances, he speaks fluent English with an Australian accent, provided by showrunner Eric Rogers in the first season and by Rhys Darby in the third season.
 Crash, Coco, Aku Aku, Cortex, and Kapuna-Wa appear in the PlayStation 4 "It's time to play" commercial alongside other gaming characters.
-Crash and Aku Aku make a cameo appearance in Astro's Playroom.
+Crash and Aku Aku make a cameo appearance in Astro's Playroom (2020) and its sequel Astro Bot (2024).